mrparkers/terraform-provider-keycloak/docs/resources/realm_keystore_java_keystore.md

 - `active` - (Optional) When `false`, key in not used for signing.
 Defaults to `true`.
 - `priority` - (Optional) Priority for the provider.
 Defaults to `0`
 - `algorithm` - (Optional) Intended algorithm for the key.
 Defaults to `RS256`
-- `disable_read` - (Optional) Don't attempt to read the keys from Keycloak if true.
-Drift won't be detected.
-Defaults to `false`.

 ## Import